daveywang/Training-Project/README.md

-# ASCENDING Training course by Liwei Wang
+# Junior Developers Training Course by Liwei Wang
 * The purpose of this project is for training, which demonstrates the technologies used in backend web application.
 * Please note: The code can be used freely, but ![#f03c15](https://placehold.it/13/f03c15/000000?text=+) **PLEASE KEEP THE LICENSE INFORMATION** ![#f03c15](https://placehold.it/13/f03c15/000000?text=+) at the top of the programs.